ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 In general, measurements from internet-scale deployments will not expose the properties of operation in these scenarios, as they are statistically small.

+## Active Queue Management (AQM) {#aqm}

+Proposals SHOULD be evaluated under a variety of bottleneck queue disciplines.
+At a minimum, a proposal should reason about an algorithm's response to various AQMs.
+Simulation or empirical results are, of course, valuable.

+Note that evaluation of AQM techniques -- as opposed to their impact on specific congestion control proposals -- is out of scope of this document. {{?RFC7567}}
+describes design considerations for AQMs.

+Among the AQM techniques that might have an impact on a congestion control algorithm are FQ-CoDel {{?RFC8290}}; Proportional Integral Controller Enhanced (PIE) {{?RFC8033}}; and Low Latency, Low Loss, and Scalable Throughput (L4S)
+{{?RFC9332}}.

 ## Internet of Things